Thornbury railway station, Melbourne

-Thornbury railway station is located on the Mernda line in Victoria, Australia.
-It serves the northern Melbourne suburb of Thornbury, and it opened on 8 October 1889.
+Thornbury railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Thornbury, in Melbourne, Victoria, Australia.
+Thornbury station is a ground-level unstaffed station, featuring two side platforms.
+It opened on 8 October 1889.

 History

-Opening on 8 October 1889, when the Inner Circle line was extended from North Fitzroy to Reservoir, Thornbury station, like the suburb itself, is named after the Thornbury Park Estate, named after a farm owned by settler Job Smith.
+Thornbury station opened on 8 October 1889, when the Inner Circle line was extended from North Fitzroy to Reservoir, Thornbury station, like the suburb itself, is named after the Thornbury Park Estate, named after a farm owned by settler Job Smith.
 Smith named the farm after his birthplace in England.

-In 1973, both platforms were extended at the Down end of the station.
+In 1973, both platforms were extended at the down end of the station.

 During October 1987, the double line block system between Thornbury and Northcote was abolished, and replaced with three-position signalling, with all two position signals between Thornbury and Merri also abolished.
 A number of signal posts were also abolished during this time.

-Around 1987-1988, boom barriers replaced interlocked gates at the Hutton Street level crossing, located at the Up end of the station.
+In early 1988, boom barriers replaced interlocked gates at the Hutton Street level crossing, located at the up end of the station.

 Announced as part of a $21.9 million package in the 2022/23 Victorian State Budget, Thornbury, alongside other stations, will receive accessibility upgrades, the installation of CCTV, and platform shelters.
-The development process will begin in late 2022 or early 2023, with a timeline for the upgrades to be released once construction has begun.